ThePinkPanther96/Linux/SFTP server.md

 ```

 ### Configuration
-The configuration of auditd is handled in a single file (where as rules are handled in a completely separate file).
+The configuration of audit is handled in a single file (whereas rules are handled in a completely separate file).
 Although the default should suffice for most needs, you can configure the system by issuing the command
 ```nh
 vi /etc/audit/auditd.conf
 ```